SquareScreamYT/conlangs/chielbaric.md

 ### Consonants

+Phonemes are written in the International Phonetic Alphabet.
+Voiceless consonants are on the left and voiced on the right.
+The orthography is written in Cyrillic, which are enclosed in angle brackets `<>`.
+FOr ease of typing, please use [this site](https://sq.is-a.dev/conlangs/chielbaric_kb) to type characters.

 |           | Bilabial   | Dental   | Alveolar     | Postalveolar | Palatal | Dorsal     | Glottal  |
 |-----------|------------|----------|--------------|--------------|---------|------------|----------|
 | Nasal     | m \<м>     |          | n \<н>       |              | ɲ \<њ>  | ŋ \<ҥ>     |          |